davidcole1340/ext-php-rs/guide/src/types/iterator.md

 a `foreach` loop can be converted into a `ZendIterator`.
 As an example, a `Generator` can be used but also a the result of a `query` call with `PDO`.

+If you want a more universal `iterable` type that also supports arrays, see [Iterable](./iterable.md).

 ## Rust example

 ```rust,no_run